chrisdevereux/Slash/README.markdown

 Slash
 =====

-Slash is a **simple**, **extensible** markup language that eases the creation of NSAttributedStrings.
-The language is similar in appearance to HTML, *however* the meaning of each tag is user-defined.
+Slash is a **simple**, **extensible** markup language for creating NSAttributedStrings.
+The language is similar in appearance to HTML, however the meaning of each tag is user-defined.

+In iOS 6, displaying attributed strings became much easier, however programatically creating them is still horrible.
+In fact, adding them to your application any way other than directly with interface builder still requires messing with NSRanges and font attributes.

+Slash provides an easier way to style text.
+In the process, it also decouples the a-la HTML and CSS.

 Usage